activitystream/slate/source/includes/as-api/_aspects.md

 variant | String | The version/variant of the entity
-size | String | The size of the entity (if sized) year | Integer | The year of production (2015) categories | String[]| Categories to which the entity belongs
+size | String | The size of the entity (if sized) year | Integer | The year of production (2015) market | String | Primary market for the entity categories | String[]| Categories to which the entity belongs

 **Applies to:** `Entities`